Training robust and generalizable quantum models: Introduction

-However, robustness against hardware errors is entirely different from and independent of the robustness of a quantum model against data perturbations, which will be the subject of this paper.
+However, robustness against hardware errors is entirely different from and independent of the robustness of a quantum model against data perturbations, which is the subject of this paper.
 The latter type of robustness has been studied in the context of quantum adversarial machine learning~\cite{edwards2020quantum,west2023towards}.
-Not surprisingly, just like their classical counterparts, quantum models are also vulnerable to adversarial attacks, both when operating based on classical data~\cite{lu2020quantum,west2022benchmarking} and quantum data~\cite{liu2020vulnerability,lu2020quantum,liao2021robust,du2021quantum,guan2021robustness,weber2021optimal,gong2022universal}.
+Not surprisingly, just like their classical counterparts, quantum models are also vulnerable to adversarial attacks, both when operating based on classical data~\cite{lu2020quantum,west2023benchmarking} and quantum data~\cite{liu2020vulnerability,lu2020quantum,liao2021robust,du2021quantum,guan2021robustness,weber2021optimal,gong2022universal}.
 To mitigate these attacks, it is desirable to design training schemes encouraging adversarial robustness of the resulting quantum model.
 Existing approaches in this direction include solving an (adversarial) min-max optimization problem during training~\cite{lu2020quantum} or adding adversarial examples to the training data set~\cite{ren2022experimental}.
-Our results contribute to quantum adversarial machine learning by studying the robustness of quantum models via Lipschitz bounds, leading to a training scheme for robust quantum models based on Lipschitz bound regularization.
-We demonstrate the robustness benefits of the proposed regularization with numerical results.

-Besides robustness, another important aspect of any quantum model is its ability to generalize to unseen data~\cite{cerezo2022challenges,peters2022generalization}.
+Besides robustness, another important aspect of any quantum model is its ability to generalize to unseen data~\cite{cerezo2022challenges,peters2023generalization}.
 In particular, various works have shown generalization bounds~\cite{abbas2021power,huang2021power,banchi2021generalization,caro2021encoding,jerbi2023shadows}, i.e., bounds on the expected risk of a model depending on its performance on the training data.
-While these bounds provide insights into possibilities for constructing quantum models that generalize well, they also face inherent limitations due to their uniform nature~\cite{gil2023understanding}.
+While these bounds provide insights into possibilities for constructing quantum models that generalize well, they also face inherent limitations due to their uniform nature~\cite{gil2024understanding}.